 Testing a React/Redux app can be a problem.
 Recently, with new tools being created every day, choosing the right tool has become harder than ever.
-In this article, I will show you how you can use Jest to get your tests done.
+In this article, I will show you how to use Jest to get your tests done.

 To get started with Jest, you can download the create-react-app package, which is a convenient way to bootstrap new personal projects.

-Now you can launch your tests in the watch mode with:$ npm test
+Now you can launch your tests in the watch mode with:

 In every React/Redux project, you need to create and test at least four things: reducer, actions, component, container.
 In this tutorial, we will take a look at the first two.

 Let’s assume we have an app that loads the quotes from a remote server.
 Our reducer can look as follows:

 Testing the reducer is pretty straightforward.
 No magic here.

 Hint: we are using toEqual instead of toBe because we need to compare objects by value.
 The toEqual performs a deep equal, so it’s needed for objects or arrays.